w601sxs/mcp/docs/index.md

 - **👨‍💻 Vibe Coding & Development**: AI coding assistants helping you build faster
 - **💬 Conversational Assistants**: Customer-facing chatbots and interactive Q&A systems
 - **🤖 Autonomous Background Agents**: Headless automation, ETL pipelines, and operational systems

+## Use Cases for the Servers

+For example, you can use the **AWS Documentation MCP Server** to help your AI assistant research and generate up-to-date code for any AWS service, like Amazon Bedrock Inline agents.
+Alternatively, you could use the **CDK MCP Server** or the **Terraform MCP Server** to have your AI assistant create infrastructure-as-code implementations that use the latest APIs and follow AWS best practices.
+With the **Cost Analysis MCP Server**, you could ask "What would be the estimated monthly cost for this CDK project before I deploy it?" or "Can you help me understand the potential AWS service expenses for this infrastructure design?" and receive detailed cost estimations and budget planning insights.
+The **Valkey MCP Server** enables natural language interaction with Valkey data stores, allowing AI assistants to efficiently manage data operations through a simple conversational interface.